REST API

 A choice list gives all the interpretations for an ambiguous question.
 Immediately after a choice list is returned, then one of the interpretations may be picked on the next call via the choice endpoint.
 This in turn will generate a table answer, a list answer or, possibly, an error.

-This returns a list of tokens that your application might want to do completions on.
+This returns the list of tokens that your application might want to do use in composing questions.

 Error